Napa Chamber of Commerce Report: Napa welcome center promotes art, and self care in wine country

 I’m convinced that crayons are self-care.
 Indulge me as I explain this premise that admittedly sounds a little…out there.

 I can attest to these benefits.
-Even at my age (probably considered ancient by my 5-year-old age standards) I still use crayons.
+Even at my age, I still use crayons.
 I’m partial to the giant box of 64 Crayola colors with the sharpener in the back.
 I keep this box of crayons and a large sketchbook in our living room.

 People are also reading…